-3.2 Commission Composition/Member Criteria
+3.4 Commission Composition/Member Criteria

-The commission is made up of individuals appointed by the governor to represent a diverse population and unique disciplines as outlined in the Executive Order No. 2019-11 (Appendix D).
+The commission is made up of individuals appointed by the governor to represent a diverse population and unique disciplines as outlined in the Executive Order No. 2023-05 (Appendix D).
 Commissioners are appointed for a 3-year term.
 Commissioners generally spend 1-2 hours monthly on activities in at least one standing.
-In addition, they are expected to attend at least 75% of the quarterly meetings in January, April, July and October in Boise.
-These meetings last an average of 7.0 hours, and commissioners are expected to attend and participate in the full meeting.
+In addition, they are expected to attend at least 75% of the quarterly meetings in January, May, July and October.
+The January and July Commission meetings are virtual and generally last 2 to 3 hours.
+In-person meetings occur in Boise in April and October and generally last 7 hours, and commissioners are expected to attend and participate in the full meeting.

-3.3 Commissioner Qualifications:
+3.5 Commissioner Qualifications:

-- Possess an understanding and appreciation of, or willingness to learn, the history and mission of Serve Idaho. - Demonstrate high ethical standards and integrity in his or her personal and public conduct.
+- Possess an understanding and appreciation of, or willingness to learn, the history and mission of Serve Idaho. - Demonstrate high ethical standards and integrity in his or her personal and public conduct. - Commissioners will have a working knowledge of, or a willingness to learn about, National Service and community volunteerism, in order to: - Represent Serve Idaho and its programs in the community. - Comprehensively review commission planning and board materials. - Commissioners will use personal and professional experience to provide input and insights into various business matters of Serve Idaho.

-- Commissioners will have a working knowledge of, or a willingness to learn about, National Service and community volunteerism, in order to: - Represent Serve Idaho and its programs in the community. - Comprehensively review commission planning and board materials. - Commissioners will use personal and professional experience to provide input and insights into various business matters of Serve Idaho.
+3.6 Commission Member Expectations

-3.4 Commission Member Expectations
+- Attend National Days of Service in their area, National Service Day of Recognition, and AmeriCorps site visits, as appropriate and within the commissioner's available time. - Participate effectively in commission meetings, including:

-- Attend National Days of Service in their area, National Service Day of Recognition, and AmeriCorps site visits, as appropriate and within the commissioner's available time. - Participate effectively in commission meetings, including: - Articulating and responding to alternative viewpoints through effective communication using relevant questions and comments on materials and activities under board consideration. - Serving on one standing committee. - Preparing for commission and committee meetings through advance review of meeting materials. - Help acquire in-kind and financial support for commission activities. - Be willing and have the ability to devote the time required to be an effective commissioner, both during commission meetings and outside of commission meetings. - Adhere to Serve Idaho policies applicable to commission members, including maintaining the confidentiality of information and conflict of interest disclosure procedures. - Be willing to consider new ideas and changes in historic practices, consistent with the mission, principles and values of Serve Idaho. - Be committed to understanding the needs and diversity of communities served by Serve Idaho. - Represent the commission and staff to various public officials, organizations and events. - Fulfill all other obligations as defined by the Executive Order, Commission by-Laws, policies and procedures and other applicable requirements.
+- Articulating and responding to alternative viewpoints through effective communication using relevant questions and comments on materials and activities under board consideration. - Serving on one standing committee. - Preparing for commission and committee meetings through advance review of meeting materials. - Help acquire in-kind and financial support for commission activities. - Be willing and have the ability to devote the time required to be an effective commissioner, both during commission meetings and outside of commission meetings. - Adhere to Serve Idaho policies applicable to commission members, including maintaining the confidentiality of information and conflict of interest disclosure procedures. - Be willing to consider new ideas and changes in historic practices, consistent with the mission, principles and values of Serve Idaho. - Be committed to understanding the needs and diversity of communities served by Serve Idaho. - Represent the commission and staff to various public officials, organizations and events. - Fulfill all other obligations as defined by the Executive Order, Commission bylaws, policies and procedures and other applicable requirements.